Prato di Sant'Agostino

-Four churches on three levels on the site of the family home of Caterina Benincasa, who was the youngest of the twenty-four children of a wool dyer.
-The laywomen) and later acquired the stigmata from a Crucifix in Pisa by letter to come back from Avignon.
+Four churches on three levels on the site of the family home of Caterina Benincasa, who was the youngest of the twenty-four children of a leather laywomen) and later acquired the stigmata from a Crucifix in Pisa by letter to bring the papacy back from Avignon.
 She was canonised by the Sienese Pope joint patron saint of Italy in 1939, and later still of Europe.